The Health Data Research Hub for Eye Health

 The INSIGHT Health Data Research Hub:

-makes anonymised eye data available for patient-focused research
+Makes anonymised eye data available for research that is intended to benefit patients

-applies the highest standards of ethics, transparency and data safety
+Applies the highest standards of ethics, transparency and safety to everything it does

-Ultimately, our aim is to transform the way diseases are diagnosed, treated and managed in the UK and beyond.
+Together with our partners from the NHS, academia, industry and the charity sector, we are working to transform the way diseases are diagnosed, treated and managed in the UK and beyond.

 Where does INSIGHT data come from?